boalang/study-template/README.md

 #### Optional Python Requirements

-If you install `tqdm`, some of the scripts will display a progress bar.
+If you install `tqdm>=4.64.0`, some of the scripts will display a progress bar.
 This can be very useful when processing extremely large (multi-GB) output files.

-If you install `keyring`, you can store your API credentials in your OS's keyring.
+If you install `keyring>=23.8.2`, you can store your API credentials in your OS's keyring.
 This is more secure than storing it in plaintext in the `boa-credentials.txt` file.
 If you don't utilize either of those options, it will prompt you for your username/password (once for **each** output it tries to download!).